 Almost every person in this modern day use emails regularly.
 Email is how we communicate today.
 We use Emails for everything from job applications to a random inquiry in an organization to even ordering food or subscribing to a magazine.
 Email is one of the most widely accepted form of communication globally.
 It wasn’t always this way.
 Email used to be really primitive, and lacked most of the features that we use today.

 Over the last 40 years, email has evolved a lot.
 Not a lot of people know that email is much older than the internet itself.
 In the earliest form of email, all that happened was a message was kept in a user’s directory in a spot where they could see.
 It was just that simple.
 This was around the 1960s.
 In 1965, Email was introduced to MIT, where they used the first email system known as MAILBOX.
 Before the internetwork era, email could only be used to send messages to other users of the same mainframe computer.
 Then, the first internetwork email was sent by Ray Tomlinson.
 He is also credited for inventing the Email in 1972.
 Ray Tomlinson was the one who picked the ‘@’ symbol to denote sending messages.
-After that, anyone using the internet only had to pick a name-of-user@name-of-his-computer to send emails.
+After that, anyone using the internet only had to pick a [email protected] to send emails.

 The use of emails had risen so quickly that by 1977, the US postal service started considering the email as a potential threat.
 It was only in 1982 that the term ‘email’ was first used.
 The Simple Mail Transfer Protocol (SMTP) was introduced in 1982.
 Microsoft Mail is the first commercial email product, which was released for the mac.
 The Email spams which are a regular occurrence nowadays only began in the 1990s.
 HTML email allowed rich formatting within the messages.
 Popular email services like MS outlook, Yahoo!
 Mail were released in the 1990s as well.
 The Hotmail was the first free Web-based email service, and the users had to pay to use any other email client before that.
 Today, we can’t even imagine paying a single penny for email.
 Only after the beginning of the 21st century, the email familiar to us now came to existence.
 Gmail, one of the most popular email services now, was released publicly only in 2007.
 For a more detailed timeline of the evolution of the email, click on the following link: http://www.howtogeek.com/93943/the-evolution-of-email-infographic/ .